Dear visitor of our Website,

 6.1 We only share your personal data with trusted third parties if:

-a. they need to know the information for the purposes of providing their services;
+a. they need to know the information for the purposes of providing their services and/or our Muto products to you;

 b. they agreed to comply with the Applicable Privacy Legislation or if our Terms and Conditions apply, in which this is required.
 This means for instance that such third party needs to put adequate security measures in place; and that where applicable, the transfer complies with any legitimization requirements for cross border transfer.